-The new owner had intended to erect an elevator visible from the outside of the building, which the town and the monument preservation authorities did not want to approve.
+The new owner had intended installing an elevator visible from the outside of the building, which the town and the monument preservation authorities did not want to approve.
 With the aim of putting the authorities under pressure, the new owner abandoned all restoration work and refrained from carrying out any required maintenance work himself.
 The building remained vacant.

 REAL ESTATE FACTS & FIGURES

-The uniqueness of the Berggericht, built at the beginning of the 16th century, is due not only to its distinctive history but also to its special location.
-The building was not structurally integrated into the row of houses, as is common in the rest of the medieval town centre of Kitzbühel; instead, it stands freely and is the second tallest building after St. Catherine’s Church, with which it forms a historically significant ensemble on St. Catherine’s Square, as does the Lacknerhaus, also acquired by the EUROPEAN HERITAGE PROJECT.
+The uniqueness of the 16th century Berggericht, is due not only to its distinctive history but also to its special location.
+The building was not structurally integrated into the row of buildings, like the other houses in the rest of the medieval town centre of Kitzbühel; instead, it is free-standing and is the second tallest building after St. Catherine’s Church, with which it forms a historically significant ensemble on St. Catherine’s Square, as does the Lacknerhaus, also acquired by The European Heritage Project.

-Kitzbühel came to Upper Bavaria in 1255 with the first Bavarian division of the land.
-Subsequently, Duke Ludwig II (1229-1294) granted Kitzbühel the town charter on 6 June 1271 and the town was secured with a fortified wall.
-As Kitzbühel established itself as a trade and marketplace in the following centuries due to its location between Pass Thurn and Chiemgau, it grew steadily and was spared from warlike conflicts.
-The marriage of Margarete Maultasch, Duchess of Tyrol-Götz (1318-1369) with the Bavarian Duke Ludwig the Brandenburg (1315-1361) in 1342 temporarily united Kitzbühel with Tyrol, making the city a Bavarian protectorate until the death of Ludwig.
-After the Schärdinger Peace in 1369, the area was ceded in its entirety to Bavaria.
-Due to the Bavarian divisions, Kufstein became part of the Landshut line of the Wittelsbach family.
+Kitzbühel became part of Upper Bavaria in 1255 with the first Bavarian division of the land.
+Duke Ludwig II of Bavaria (1229-1294) granted Kitzbühel town rights on 6 June 1271 and the town was secured with fortification walls.
+As Kitzbühel established itself as a trade and marketplace in the centuries to follow due to its location between the Thurn Pass and the Chiemgau region, and grew steadily and was unaffected by war and conflict, the walls at the level of the first storey were removed and used to accommodation.

-The wars of the 18th and 19th centuries passed the town by, although Kitzbüheler also took part in the Tyrolean liberation struggles.
-Kitzbühel was once again part of Bavaria when Emperor Franz I (1768-1835) ceded Tyrol to Bavaria in the Peace of Pressburg in 1805.
+The wars of the 18th and 19th centuries bypassed the town, although the Kitzbühel citizens took part in the Tyrolean liberation struggles.
+Kitzbühel again became part of Bavaria when Emperor Franz I (1768-1835) ceded Tyrol to Bavaria in the Treaty of Pressburg in 1805.